czi-catalystproject/hub-champion-training/episodes/transfer_data.md

    You have 15 minutes to go to https://github.com/login/device and enter the code: XXXX-XXXX Waiting....
    ```
-   Copy the code from the prompt and paste into [https://github.com/login/device](https://github.com/login/device) as instructed.
+   Copy the code from the prompt and paste it into [https://github.com/login/device](https://github.com/login/device) as instructed.
 1. Authorise the hub to access GitHub by clicking the green button with the label *Authorize <name of hub>*.
 1. You should now be able to pull and push to GitHub from the hub without entering your credentials.